JeongMyeonghoon1105/JeongMyeonghoon1105/README.md

 ## Hi there!

 ### Welcome to my github profile.
-I'm a student studying to become a full-stack web developer.
+I'm a student studying to become a software engineer.
 Living in Suwon, South Korea.
 Currently learning React, Redux, Node.js, etc.

 <br/>